BCom Effective Listening Notes Study Material

 (iii) Emphatic listening.
 It means the capacity to convey the message to others.

 (iv) Active listening.
-It means the capacity of listeners to give opinion on the message, alongwith disturbed state of mind due to conflicting ideas.
+It means the capacity of listeners to give an opinion on the message, along with a disturbed state of mind due to conflicting ideas.

-In addition, there are of four types of listening:
+In addition, there are four types of listening:

-(1) Pretended listening.
-In this types of listening, through facial gestures, it is shown as if communicated message has been well listened.
+(1) Pretended to listen.
+In this type of listening, through facial gestures, it is shown as if communicated message has been well listened to.
 In fact, the listening is absent, only the message is heard.

 (3) Attentive listening.
-In this type of listening, speaker’s each and every word is listened and understood with full concentration of mind and heart.
+In this type of listening, the speaker’s each and every word is listened to and understood with full concentration of mind and heart.

 (4) Intuitive listening.
-In this type of listening the message is understood with natural ease alongwith similar other thoughts coming in the mind.
+In this type of listening the message is understood with natural ease along with similar other thoughts coming into the mind.
 Such a situation helps in understanding the message with its real and complete meaning.

 Essential qualities of a Good Listener

-- Positive attitude.
+1. Positive attitude.
 Every person cannot be a good listener.
-For good and effective listening, positive attitude is required.
-If listener shows negative attitude than the objective of listening is not fulfilled.
+For good and effective listening, a positive attitude is required.
+If the listener shows a negative attitude then the objective of listening is not fulfilled.

-- Ability to concentrate.
+2. Ability to concentrate.
 A good listener must have the ability to concentrate.
-Human mind has a wonderful quality of thinking and understanding in more than one direction simultaneously and therefore, concentration is required.
-In any person, capacity to speak is about 180 to 250 words per minute, whereas listening capacity is about 400 to 600 words per minute.
+The human mind has a wonderful quality of thinking and understanding in more than one direction simultaneously and therefore, concentration is required.
+In any person, the capacity to speak is about 180 to 250 words per minute, whereas listening capacity is about 400 to 600 words per minute.
 A slight diversion in communication on the part of either the sender or receiver will create confusion.
 Such a situation is known as ‘Miscommunication’.
-If listener is disciplined and concentrates properly, miscommunication can be minimised.
+If the listener is disciplined and concentrates properly, miscommunication can be minimized.

-- Conducive body postures.
-Body-language helps in communication while listening.
-While sitting in chair and taking rest on the high back or to sit in the seat of the chair shows that the listener wants to keep away from the speaker.
+4. Conducive body postures.
+Body language helps in communication while listening.
+While sitting in a chair and taking a rest on the high back or sitting in the seat of the chair shows that the listener wants to keep away from the speaker.

 Objectives and Advantages of Effective Listening